 "Right from my early years, I have always cherished the written word.
-My folks had a bookcase on the upstairs landing and I remember sneaking out of my room to choose one of the Harvard Classics, instead of going to sleep…like a good girl should.
+My folks had a bookcase on the upstairs landing, and I remember sneaking out of my room to choose one of the Harvard Classics instead of going to sleep as a good girl should.

-"I was hired at a mining company in 2007, met my husband, and spent 4 years driving an ore haulage truck.
+"I was hired at a mining company in 2007, met my husband, and spent four years driving an ore haulage truck.
 Then, I accepted a bid for a Laboratory Analyst position in 2011.
-It seemed everything was coming up roses…but something was missing.
+It seemed everything was coming up roses, but something was missing.

-"That niggling feeling…you know, when you’re forgetting to do something?
+"That niggling feeling…you know, when you forget to do something?
 That was hitting me in full force.
 So, in 2013, I finally decided to dig out that old manuscript and dust it off.
 But, to my disappointment, it was missing.
-My husband, Fabian and I looked everywhere…it seemed it had been misplaced when we’d combined homes.
+My husband, Fabian, and I looked everywhere; it seemed it had been misplaced when we’d combined homes.
 I hope the bears at the dump thoroughly enjoyed it.

 "With the encouragement from my friends, family, and co-workers who were hanging on to every word I wrote, I published the first edition of Violet’s Storm in 2014, quickly followed by Heathen’s Hurricane in 2015.
-Caitlyn's Rapture, the third installment in the Stormy Encounters Series was released in May of 2017 as the final book in that series, but the characters kept delving into my brain, begging to have their stories told.
-Look for Still the Thunder, coming soon to e-readers near you.
-I have a feeling this story is going to tear my heart out with each stroke of the keyboard."
+Caitlyn's Rapture, the third installment in the Stormy Encounters Series, was released in May of 2017 as the final book in that series, but the characters kept delving into my brain, begging to have their stories told.

 "Still the Thunder, the fourth book in the series was published in September of 2020 during the first uncertain months of the pandemic.
 I crept out of my comfort zone during that time to perform a few Facebook live music performances and launched a book in full lockdown.
 It's amazing how resilient and adaptive we are as humans.